bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

 Using the distribution package management system is a simple solution, but in the case of Ruby it might not be best one.
-Most Ruby hackers favour a powerful bash script called RVM(Ruby Version Manager) that allows you to install several different version(or flavours of Ruby) and switch easily between them.
+Most Ruby hackers favour a powerful bash script called RVM (Ruby Version Manager) that allows you to install several different version (or flavours of Ruby) and switch easily between them.
 Please refer to the official [RVM documentation](https://rvm.beginrescueend.com/) for installation and usage instructions.

-**Windows installation**
+### Windows

 Installing Ruby on Windows used to be a pretty hard task, but this is no longer the case now thanks to